deesejohn/Reinforce/README.md

 The list of supported APIs can be found in [src/Reinforce](https://github.com/deesejohn/Reinforce/tree/master/src/Reinforce)

 ### Do you have an issue?
+Please create an issue for any bug you find, including sample code to re-create the issue will ease the process.
 This project is still a work in progress and any pull requests would be greatly appreciated.

+### Contributing
+See an issue open that you think you can help with?
+Please comment on the issue that you plan to contribute it and include unit tests for the included feature when you open a pull request.
+Don't see an issue for a feature you'd like?
+Open an issue first and have a discussion before writing any code.
+This library attempts to be an unopinionated set of interfaces, so many advance helper features, implementations, and/or abstractions may be rejected.